 Working in the same organisation, decades later, things were different.
 From time to time my colleagues would ask me, ‘does using different words really matter Sheena?
 We don’t mean harm and what we do is more important than what we say.
 We have enough to worry about!’
 But my answer was (and is) it does matter.
 Because what we say and how we say it, influences what we do.
 If we are mindful of the language we use ( i.e. facilitate not teach, share instead of educate) we are thinking about the relationship we have with women and families and our actions will reflect that.
 Being with, not doing to.
 It doesn't take much effort, and needs no extra resources.

 See the photograph at the beginning of this post?
 The use of the word ‘BORN’ instead of ‘DELIVERED’ on the Birth Suite board to let staff know the woman has given birth?
-This is the result of a couple of committed (and strong!) midwives thinking about the language they used and the consequential impact on care.
+This is the result of a couple of committed and courageous midwives and a supportive obstetrician thinking about the language they used and the consequential impact on care.
 They started the ball rolling and although there was much opposition, years later it’s regular practice.
 It makes my heart sing.

 So maternity care workers.
 Words do matter.
 To you and to all in earshot of you.

 Lead the shift in your workplace even though it may take years for others to follow.
 Remember Pauline Quinn OBE, and golf.
 Make a difference, and

 ‘Be the change you want to see!’
 (Ghandi)